Why Dr Finlay's Can Help with Menopause

 See a Specialist Menopause Doctor Online via video consultation.
 Our online specialist Menopause consultations offer you an expert at your fingertips from the comfort of your home to review all your health concerns.
 Your personal experience of the menopause is unique to you and our experienced team have developed their skills to be able to identify and treat the key aspects you need to address to feel more like yourself again.

-Our Clinicians have practised as a GP for over 25 years honing an interest in women’s health and menopause.
+Our Clinicians have practised for many years honing an interest in women’s health and menopause.
 Our Clinicians will journey with you through your experience of the menopause, explaining your treatment options, including lifestyle and HRT, empowering you to live life to the full and overcome this challenging time of your life.

 The first step is an initial consultation.
 Time is allowed for you to get to know your Doctor and discuss the effects menopause is having on you.
-During your consultation a Doctor will review your history and the key symptoms that impact you.
+During your consultation your Doctor will review your history and the key symptoms that impact you.
 You will then create an action plan together to manage your symptoms going forwards alongside options for tests, lifestyle change, medication and referrals to other specialists such as Psychologist or Nutritionist.
 A follow up appointment will be booked to review any test results and treatments will be evaluated once they have had time to take effect.
 We advise reviews with our Doctors to ensure your goals are being met safely and sustainably.

 1. Does HRT cause weight gain?